 Vancouver All British Field Meet

 Hundreds of classic British cars were going to be on display at VanDusen Garden on Saturday, May 16, in 2020.
-On March 24, however, it was announced that, due to concerns about the COVID-19 virus, the event has been postponed until later in the summer.
-The new dates, however, are to be confirmed.
+The event got cancelled, however, because of the COVID-19 virus.
+2021 details are to be confirmed.

 May is one of the best times of the year to see the gardens anyway, so this weekend is usually a perfect time to visit VanDusen, even if you aren’t a total car fanatic.